solarsailer/matthieuoger.com/_posts/2014-01-07-how-netflix-reverse-engineered-hollywood.md

 The idea to tag any movie that much and create ultra-specific subgenres is so clever.
 Hell of a work too.

-<br />Concerning the _Perry Mason_ mystery, I found an interesting [explanation](http://www.theatlantic.com/technology/archive/2014/01/how-netflix-reverse-engineered-hollywood/282679/#comment-1184453715) in the comments (yep):
+<br>Concerning the _Perry Mason_ mystery, I found an interesting [explanation](http://www.theatlantic.com/technology/archive/2014/01/how-netflix-reverse-engineered-hollywood/282679/#comment-1184453715) in the comments (yep):

 > Actually, Alexis, I am baffled by your conclusion that the Perry Mason Mystery is a "ghost in the machine".